 My contribution to CASA will be small compared to the effort the local volunteers put into it.
 But I look at it as a learning journey on how western volunteers, supporters and donors can back local volunteers in the drive for local development and the battle against poverty.
 I hope to support CASA with my entrepreneurial know-how and support their online marketing campaigns.

 My name is Lieke Verrijt, I am originally Dutch (4/4/1980), but I also have a Belgium nationality.
 I studied in the Netherlands to become a nurse and manager in Healthcare.
 In Belgium I followed CSSD and elder care.
 I started my career in home care.
 Later I worked as head nurse and collaborated on a couple of projects like building a new CSSD an a home for the elderly.
 I also worked for the mayor of Lommel, which is a city in Belgium.
 I coached refugees coming to Lommel and employees of the municipality .
 My first visit to Gambia was in 2010.
-I volunteered in the Jiboro health care center.
-Here I also coach the manager.
+There I was volunteer in Jiboro in the healthcentre.
+This is also the place were I coach the manager.

 Early last year Ebriham was telling me about CASA Gambia Fund raising project for the Brufut Lower Basic School.
 I shared with him some ideas I had to for fundraising and he invited me to the next meeting.
 He also invited me to visit the school to see the proposed project.
 After attending the meeting and visiting the school, I was impressed with what the team was doing.
 I wanted to be Involved with the project.